Natural home remedies for heartburn

 - Try sleeping on your left side.
 When you lie on your left side, the stomach hangs down and fluids pool along the greater curvature, away from the lower esophageal sphincter (LES), the thick ring of muscle that separates the stomach from the esophagus and keeps stomach acid where it belongs.
 Pooled fluids stay farther away from the esophagus.

 - Eat smaller, more frequent meals to minimize the production of stomach acid.
 And avoid eating too much in one sitting; doing so can force open the LES.
+(This is how to change the way you eat.)

 - Practitioners of Ayurvedic medicine, the traditional medicine of India, prescribe teas made of crushed cinnamon or cardamom to cool the heat of heartburn.
 Add 1 teaspoon of either crushed or powdered herb to 1 cup boiling water, steep, strain and drink.